HerveAbdi/data4PCCAR/README.md

 a Varimax rotation on loadings and factor scores.
 Also gives the pseudo-eigenvalues and percentage of inertia.
+Used post-PCA to get nice clean components.

+### getImportantCtr.12

+gets the items with contributions important for a factorial plane.
+`getImportantCtr.12` gives the contributions of the items to the plane, the items important for the plane, and the items important for the plane or for at least one dimension of the plane.

 ### monteCarlo.eigen

 a Monte Carlo generation of (random) eigenvalues to match a data matrix.
-Use to implement the *parallel* test for the number of reliable eigenvalues.
+Used to implement the *parallel* test for the number of reliable eigenvalues.

 ###  perm4PLSC